fhubbard/myrepo/README.md

 My a 4th line to just practice doing this all over again.
 Doobie doobie do.
 What else do people usually put in README.md files?
 Must check Hadley's GitHub repos.

+These words come from the GitHub remote site.
+Now I will synch up with the local.